TebaldiLab/cellmarkeraccordion/README.md

 ```

 ## Improve the biological interpretation of the results
 The Cell Marker Accordion has been developed to improve the biological interpretation of the results, by returning a dot plot listing the top N cell types for each cluster.
 The dot size is proportional to the impact score, and the winning annotation is highlighted.
+Detailed annotation information is stored in the *misc* slot of the Seurat object:
 ```bash
 data@misc[["accordion"]][["cluster_resolution"]][["detailed_annotation_info"]][["top_celltypes_plot"]][["global"]]
 ```